Master of Science: Quebec

 In the province of Quebec, the Master of Science follows the same principles as in the rest of Canada.
 There is one exception, however, regarding admission to a master's program.
 Since Québécois students complete two to three years of college before entering university, they have the opportunity to complete a bachelor's degree in three years instead of four.
 Some undergraduate degrees such as the Bachelor of Education and the Bachelor of Engineering requires four years of study.
 Following the obtention of their bachelor's degree, students can be admitted into a graduate program to eventually obtain a master's degree.

 While some students complete their master's program, others use it as a bridge to doctoral research programs.
 After one year of study and research in the master's program, many students become eligible to apply to a Doctor of Philosophy (PhD) program directly, without obtaining the Master of Science degree in the first place.

 Chile

-Commonly the Chilean universities have used "Magíster" for a master's degree, but other than that is similar to the rest of South America.
+Commonly, Chilean universities have used "Magíster" for a master's degree, but other than that it is similar to the rest of South America.